muratk3n/thirdwave/en/tweets/2020/week27f.md

 ---

 Shoulda gone for clean fuel, but no reason to beat up on this guy.
-This particular fanboi runs on excitement alone, got nothing else.
-Deep down he has to know the tech overall is suboptimal.
+This particular fanboi type runs on excitement alone, got nothing else.
+Deep down he has to know shit is suboptimal.

 "@RebuildsRich